panchomb/ie-exercise-3/modules/recovery-services/vault/backup-storage-config/README.md

 | [`name`](#parameter-name) | string | The name of the backup storage config. |
 | [`storageModelType`](#parameter-storagemodeltype) | string | Change Vault Storage Type (Works if vault has not registered any backup instance). |

-### Parameter: `recoveryVaultName`

-The name of the parent Azure Recovery Service Vault.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `crossRegionRestoreFlag`

 Opt in details of Cross Region Restore feature.
 - Required: No
 - Type: bool
 - Default: `True`